step-hen-burke/msc-notes/task_list/semester_2/Week 2.md

 Does the exploration of a dataset / technology in a novel way constitute primary research?
 Dataset is still secondary....
 Primary research asking about model artifact size???
 Importance of accuracy vs disk space?
 Avg internet allowance?

+---

+- [ ] Read NN notes and papers for Adv DA
+- [ ] Experiment with NNs